 Distinguished Lecture Series

-The Jack Maddox Distinguished Lecture Series started in 1989 and has been hosted by University of the Southwest.
+Since its inception in 1989, the Jack Maddox Distinguished Lecture Series has been hosted by University of the Southwest.
 The purpose of the series is to contribute to the quality of life in Lea County, New Mexico and the surrounding area by providing nationally recognized speakers for intellectual stimulation and entertainment.

 have a suggestion for the distinguished lecture series?